-According to the directives of the International Accounting Standard 21, the increase in the value of the Company's long-term investments in foreign subsidiaries, due to exchange differences, amounting to $\notin$ 812.208 is transferred to the Reserves until the date of liquidation where any result will be transferred to the Statement of Profit or Loss and Other Comprehensive Income.
+According to the directives of the International Accounting Standard 21, the increase in the value of the Company's long term investments in foreign subsidiaries, due to exchange differences, amounting to \notin 734.139 is transferred to the Reserves until the date of liquidation where any result will be transferred to the Statement of Profit or Loss and Other Comprehensive Income.

-References to the Group's profit from associates after taxation refer to the share of profit from the associate company Demetra Holdings Plc, of $\notin$ 2.709.416, compared to $\notin$ 39.789.625 in 2019.
-The share of profit from the associated company is significantly decreased due to the write-off of the Negative Goodwill of the Investments of Demetra Holdings Plc in Hellenic Bank Public Company Limited during 2019.
+References to the Group's profit from associates after taxation refer to the share of profit of \notin 1.581.313, compared to \notin 2.709.416 in 2020, by the Group associated company, Demetra Holdings Plc.